-Tax Returns
+Tax Returns - file even if you are unable to pay

-- File even if you are unable to pay. - Extensions - Case by case basis requested before due date. - They only postpone payment due date; tax is not waived. - If filed and paid by due date/extension NO interest or penalties. - Penalties applied the day after your due date. - Interest accrued daily on unpaid balances.
+- Payment extensions - Request before the due date. - They only postpone payment due date; tax is not waived. - Tax returns filed and paid in full by the extended due date are considered timely, and will not incur interest. - Payment plans may also be available. - If you are on a payment plan, maintain contact with your Revenue Agent.